 The fact that the Indus people conceived some of their gods partly human and partly avian in form can also be corroborated by other independent evidence.
 On Mohenjo-daro seal No. 347 (PL.
 II, 6) there appears a composite deity whose upper part is human, the lower avian and the back tigrine.
-The bird-like tail and the two long avian and the two long slender legs terminating in claws are clearly discernible.
-The striking slender test these bird-men godlings is their number-seven-which thing about seven Maruts (storm-gods), the followers of the Aryan warlord Indra.
-In the Vedas they are stated to be like birds perwarlord their sacred altar and as sons of Rudra, the wild boar of the ching on the start and solls of Rudra, the wild boar of the sky.
-According to Sumerian mythology the seven evil spirits of sky.
-Accepted in the ocean house of Ea.
-These seven sea giants tempest were also messengers of Anu who was one of the three gods of the were also wiz, Ea, Anu and Enlil.2
+The bird-like tail and the two long slender legs terminating in claws are clearly discernible.
+The striking thing about these bird-men godlings is their number-seven-which recalls the seven Maruts (storm-gods), the followers of the Aryan warlord Indra.
+In the Vedas they are stated to be like birds perching on their sacred altar and as sons of Rudra, the wild boar of the sky.
+According to Sumerian mythology the seven evil spirits of tempest were bred in the ocean house of Ea.
+These seven sea giants were also messengers of Anu who was one of the three gods of the Sumerian triad, viz, Ea, Anu and Enlil.2

 The Pipal God.
-On the evidence furnished by the Mohenjo-daro seals nos.
-420 and 387 (PL.
+On the evidence furnished by the Mohenjo-daro 420 and 387 (PL.
 I, 1, 5) we come to the conclusion seals nos. the pipal and the unicorn were intimately connected with that both the pipal god.
-His being invariably portrayed as enshrined in a the pipal see leaves no doubt that the tree is his abode and he is par excellence the presiding deity of this celestial plant (aśva'tha adhish-thātri-devatā).
+His being invariably portrayed as enshrined in a teaves no doubt that the tree is his abode and he is par pipal tree excellence the presiding deity of this celestial plant (aśva'tha adhish-thātri-devatā).
 On seal no. 387 is a conventionalized pipal tree emerging from the sacred altar.
 Coiled around its trunk are two unicorns, evidently in the role of its guardians or perhaps as vehicles of the god residing in the tree.